Mouth cancer: symptoms, risk factors and early detection methods

 How can mouth cancer be detected early?

 If mouth cancer is recognised early, then there is a good chance that it can be treated.
 For this reason, check your mouth regularly and report anything suspicious to your doctor or dentist.
-Regular dentist appointments also help, because dentists are trained to spot early signs of mouth cancer.
+Regular dentist appointments also help because dentists are trained to spot early signs of mouth cancer.

 How can I reduce my risk of mouth cancer?